headphonejames/you-are-interesting-hugo/content/en/what-and-who.md

 ![example prompt](img/post-it-note-example.jpeg)

-This is an experiment in trying to foster a fleeting but meaningful connection in a space that sometimes feels devoid of it.
+This is an experiment in trying to foster fun little connections at tech conference.

-Ideally, we will create a safe, simple format to briefly engage and connect with each other.
-Hopefully it will be fun.

 # Who am I?